 Eating Disorders Treatment

-Dr. Williams is refining a specialization in eating disorders at Monarch Wellness & Psychotherapy under the supervision of Dr. Dana Harron and Carissa Hannum.
-She is currently accepting clients who suffer from eating disorders at a somewhat lower rate than her peers.
+Dr. Williams is refining a specialization in eating disorders at Monarch Wellness & Psychotherapy under the supervision of Dana Harron, PsyD and Carissa Hannum, LPC.
+She is currently welcoming clients with body image issues, yo-yo dieting and emotional overeating.